WHAT IS PLASTICs?

 Yes and No.

-We can accept many types of plastics for recycling.
-However, it will depend on certain conditions.
+We can accept many types of plastics for recycling but not all of them.
+It will depend on certain conditions.
 Hence, we will need to work together.

 Do not mix plastic together!